Mountain rescue vehicle partially hidden among trees, with the scene behind showing a building; architecture by MOXON Architects.

 Architectural line drawing of a side view of a two-story house with adjacent garage.
 The buildings are surrounded by tall trees, providing a natural setting.
 The drawing features detailed outlines of the structures and foliage.

-Set amongst secluded woodland on the edge of Braemar village, the new centre unifies the original traditional granite building and adjacent outhouses, creating a 1.5-storey extension above, wrapped in black corrugated steel.
-The original building’s complex roofscape has been replaced with a singular traditional pitched roof, referencing the form of surrounding buildings in rural Aberdeenshire.
+Set amongst secluded woodland on the edge of Braemar village, the new centre unifies the original traditional granite building and adjacent outhouses, creating a 1.5-storey extension above, wrapped in dark grey corrugated steel.
+The original building’s complex roofscape has been replaced with a singular shallow pitched roof - a robust approach suited to the emergency service typology as well as referencing the agricultural pitched forms that populate rural Aberdeenshire.

 Isometric exploded view of a two-story building.
 The image showcases different layers and sections such as the roof, floors, walls, and windows, each separated and elevated to reveal structural details.
 The layout is on a rectangular base.